 To help us care for you in a compassionate and respectful way, Mercy Health uses the Australian Charter of Healthcare Rights.
 These rights outline what you can expect of us and what we expect of you.

-The following brochures are also available at the hospital and on the Mercy Health website:
+The following brochures are also available at the hospital:

 Privacy at Mercy Health We value your feedback